 Brett Fenasci is a New Orleans native.
 He earned his B.A. in History, magna cum laude, in 2002 from the University of Georgia.
 In 2005, Brett graduated, magna cum laude, from Loyola University New Orleans College of Law where he was a member of the Loyola Law Review and Loyola Moot Court.
 While at Loyola, Brett received the Law Excellence Awards for Trial Advocacy, Federal Civil Procedure, and Obligations.
 Brett also received the International Academy of Trial Lawyers Student Advocate Award as well as the Judge S. Sanford Levy “Best Brief” Award and Memorial Scholarship.

 Before joining the firm in 2019, Brett was a partner in one of the largest law firms in Louisiana where he worked for 12 years gaining extensive litigation and jury trial experience in many areas of the law including: admiralty and maritime law, Jones Act claims, personal injury claims, commercial disputes, energy law, and environmental contamination suits.
 In 2009, Brett was invited to become an Adjunct Professor of Law at Loyola University teaching admiralty and maritime law.
 Additionally, Loyola asked Brett to join their Maritime Law Journal Advisory Board.
 In 2015, Brett was honored to be selected by New Orleans CityBusiness as a Leadership in Law recipient.
 Brett also cares deeply about his community and enjoys serving on the Board of Directors of Boys Hope Girls Hope of New Orleans.
-When he is not practicing law or engaging his community, Brett is with Lauren, his wife of 9 years, and their 2 children.Contact Brett P. Fenasci
+When he is not practicing law or engaging his community, Brett is with his wife Lauren and their 2 children.Contact Brett P. Fenasci